Can You Put New Shingles Over Old Ones?

 You don’t need to guess whether you should tear off your old roof or lay new shingles over it.
 Lyons Roofing offers free inspections where we’ll carefully check your roof’s condition and walk you through your options.
 We have convenient locations in both Tucson & Phoenix, AZ.

-If you’re in the Phoenix or Tucson metropolitan areas and need a trusted Phoenix roofer, give us a call or contact us online today.
+If you need a trusted Phoenix & Tucson roofer, give us a call or contact us online today.